So why did I start writing fiction so late in life?

 Then it got a bit … mad?

-I showed her the house where Niki now lived and the magical portal in Niki’s back garden that we called the Gateway.
+I showed Lucy the house where Niki now lived and the magical portal in Niki’s back garden that we called the Gateway.
 And the seven Celtic worlds it led to.
 Those might have been the ones that linked into the more interesting parts of local history – but they were heavily disguised and made far more interesting as every slightly crazy day passed.

 Let’s fast forward a year